philc/book-notes/how to raise an adult - julie lythcott-haims.md

 * "The world only cares about -- and pays off on -- what you can do with what you know (and it doesn't care how you learned it.)"
 (Laszlo's Bock's book)
 * LinkedIn's school data shows which schools high-ranking jobs originate from.
-* E.g. Tufts university: elite, but uses a holistic view fro admissions, and stresses kindness.
+* E.g. Tufts university: elite, but uses a holistic view for admissions, and stresses kindness.
   * Tufts' dean: "I don't want an undergraduate community of cutthroat robots."
 * When considering a school, ask alums, current students, and parents what they would change about their university experience, rather than "would you recommend it?"